azutoolkit/cql/docs/coreconcepts/patterns/active-record.md

 ### Managing HasMany and ManyToMany Collections

-Here is a summary of the **collection methods** provided in the `Cql::Relations::Collection` and `Cql::Relations::ManyCollection` classes for managing associations in a one-to-many and many-to-many relationship in CQL:
+Here is a summary of the **collection methods** provided in the `CQL::Relations::Collection` and `CQL::Relations::ManyCollection` classes for managing associations in a one-to-many and many-to-many relationship in CQL:

 #### **Collection Methods**